JavaScript is disabled. Please enable to continue!

 "Zwagerman method" and other existing methods in comparison

-The newly implemented "Zwagerman method" combines various methodological advantages: due to a short reaction time, it has advantages in the turnaround time, a single batch per sample reduces the necessary instrument capacity, and automation – as applied at Eurofins – is technically relatively easy.
+The "Zwagerman method" combines various methodological advantages: due to a short reaction time, it has advantages in the turnaround time, a single batch per sample reduces the necessary instrument capacity, and automation – as applied at Eurofins – is technically relatively easy.
 In addition, the "Zwagerman method" has the advantage of direct determination of glycidol.
-A complex validation study was successfully carried out for various oils and fats.
+A complex validation study was successfully carried out for various oils and fats and foodstuffs incl. babymilk powder.

 Method